mcgivrer/fromClassToGame/docs/chapters/09-extract-configuration.md

-# Extracting the Configuration
+# U0900 Extracting the Configuration

 As we have already seen in the previous chapter, we split and refactor the Game class from beginning.
 Here is the step where we split the configuration management from the main Game class.

 The operation is quietly simple, we just have to create a dedicated class, and move all thing about configuration from the Game class to the new Configuration one.

+## A Configuration object

 First let's create the class with its attributes: